yuhangch/astro-theme-panda/README.md

 ### Simple language support

-- Set defaultLocale in `astro.config.mts (PandaConfig)` to the language you want to use.
+- Set defaultLocale in `astro.config.mjs (PandaConfig)` to the language you want to use.
 - If you need lang not `zh` or `en`, you need to add the language file in `src/content/lang/` folder.
 - Reference the `src/locates/en.yml` and `src/utils/locale.ts` for more details.